Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/integrations/mobile/ios-tvos-vudrmfairplaysdk.md

-# VUDRMFairPlaySDK iOS / tvOS
+# iOS / tvOS FairPlay SDK

 VUDRMFairPlaySDK is available for iOS and tvOS.
 This documentation describes the steps to integrate and use VUDRMFairPlaySDK on these platforms, and how to configure our demo applications.